Explore Our Urban Trails

 Trailheads available at Thornburg Station, West Canal Road, Bacci Park Aqueduct, CanalWay Center, Harvard Avenue, Steelyard Commons, Clark Field, Sokolowski’s Overlook, Scranton Flats and Canal Basin Park.

 This smartphone-friendly Towpath Trail map shows trailheads and distances for the full trail.

 The trail intersects with many popular bike routes including the Red Line Greenway, the Whiskey Island Connector Trail and the Wendy Park Bridge on Whiskey Island.
 In conjunction with these trails, the Towpath connects city neighborhoods to Lake Erie, downtown, and the Cleveland Metroparks Emerald Necklace.

 In Cuyahoga County, the Towpath Trail is managed by Cleveland Metroparks.

 Building Cleveland’s Towpath Trail

-Building and maintaining the Towpath Trail is a complicated undertaking.
-Canalway Partners, the City of Cleveland, Cuyahoga County and the Cleveland Metroparks are joined together in a project development agreement, each agency bringing their expertise to the effort.
+Building the Towpath Trail was a complicated undertaking.
+Canalway Partners, the City of Cleveland, Cuyahoga County and the Cleveland Metroparks joined together in a project development agreement, each agency bringing their expertise to the effort.